usaid-cs/yesterday-i-learned/random.md

 1. Origins of [rekt](http://www.reddit.com/r/ImGoingToHellForThis/comments/26c8e1/garbage/)
 1. [The Mummies of Venzone](http://www.wondercabinet.net/2012/05/29/the-mummies-of-venzone/) are rapidly dehydrated (and thus preserved) by the fungus *Hypha tombicina*.
 1. It is [possible](http://i.imgur.com/ulGwWxK.jpg) to sleep in a Prius C.
-1. "Because information has to travel to your brain via neural pathways, everything you are experiencing actually happened 80 milliseconds in the past."
 1. "For a brief period, you were the youngest person on Earth."
 1. The 2nd player could control the ducks in duck hunt.
 1. If you haven't gotten laid, you are the first mammal in your lineage not to have gotten laid.